 How you can get involved

-Other volunteers help by driving our refrigerated vans to collect surplus food from supermarkets and other businesses and delivering meals to charities.
+Other volunteer tasks include driving our refrigerated vans to collect surplus food from supermarkets and other businesses and delivering meals to charities.
 Volunteers also help with administration and take on special projects.
 We welcome skilled volunteers such as graphic designers, fundraisers, web developers and data experts.

 For more information about volunteering at FareShare please call Rosemary Kelly or Kirsty Sheppard on 03 9428 0044.

 All of our volunteers are supervised.
 Volunteers must be at least 18 years old, unless they are part of a secondary school group.

 Our regular volunteers commit to undertake a weekly, fortnightly or monthly shift for a period of at least six months.

 VOLUNTEER SHIFT CHANGE FORM: Existing volunteers with regular shifts please advise of shifts you can’t attend and makeup shifts HERE.